Geordie (ballad)

 "Geordie" is an English language folk song concerning the trial of the eponymous hero whose lover pleads for his life.
 It is listed as Child ballad 209 and Number 90 in the Roud Folk Song Index.
 The ballad was traditionally sung across the English speaking world, particularly in England, Scotland and North America, and was performed with many different melodies and lyrics.
-In recent times, popular versions have been performed and recorded by numerous artists and groups in different languages, mostly inspired by Joan Baez's 1962 recording based on a traditional version from Somerset, England.
+In recent times, popular versions have been performed and recorded by numerous artists and groups in different languages, mostly inspired by Joan Baez's recording from her 1962 album Joan Baez in Concert, based on a traditional version from Somerset, England.

 Synopsis

-There are two distinct and for the most part separate variants of this song, one deriving from 17th century English broadsides and sung by traditional singers in England, Ireland and North America, the other printed in one 18th and some 19th century ballad collections and collected from Scottish singers and some North American singers.
+There are two distinct and for the most part separate variants of this song, one deriving from 17th-century English broadsides and sung by traditional singers in England, Ireland and North America, the other printed in one 18th and some 19th century ballad collections and collected from Scottish singers and some North American singers.

-Steve Roud and Julia Bishop (New Penguin Book of English Folk Songs) comment that in Scottish versions Geordie tends to be released, while in English ones his lady "has come too late" and he is executed.
+Steve Roud and Julia Bishop, in the New Penguin Book of English Folk Songs, comment that in Scottish versions Geordie tends to be released, while in English ones his lady "has come too late" and he is executed.

 Scottish variant

-A man is killed in battle and Geordie is to be executed.
+A man is killed in battle and Geordie is going to be executed.
 When his lady hears of this she calls for horses to ride with her household to the court in Edinburgh, sometimes by way of Queensferry, where sometimes she has her horse swim the Firth of Forth.
 Sometimes she distributes gold to poor people as she goes.
 Arriving in the town, she sees her husband being brought to the headsman's block.
 She begs the king for Geordie's life, offering estates and her children in return, but the king orders the hangman to make haste.
 Sometimes there is discussion about Geordie's fate between lords.
 Sometimes men of the Gordon clan show readiness to fight.
 An old man suggests the king accept money for Geordie's release, and a large and sufficient sum is gathered from the crowd.
 He is released and the couple say complimentary things.